Royal Oak Charter Township, Michigan: Government

-A charter township, it is governend by a popularly elected 7-member board of trustees, which includeds a township supervisor, clerk and treasurer as its administrative officers.
+A charter township, it is governed by a popularly elected 7-member board of trustees, which includes a township supervisor, clerk and treasurer as its administrative officers.

 For public safety, the township contracts with the Michigan State Police for police services and the Ferndale Fire Department for fire services.
 For postal purposes, the community records its location as "Ferndale, MI 48220".

 Education

 The township is divided between Oak Park School District and Ferndale Public Schools.

 The Clinton School District previously served Royal Oak Township.
 The majority black George Washington Carver School District separated from the Clinton district in 1945 as more African-Americans moved to the area.
-In 1960 Governor of Michigan G. Mennen Williams consolidated the Carver School District, along with its elementary school, into the Oak Park School District because the Carver district no longer had sufficient taxes to pay for a senior high school services, and no area school districts voluntarily took its students for high school.
+In 1960, Governor of Michigan G. Mennen Williams consolidated the Carver School District, along with its elementary school, into the Oak Park School District because the Carver district no longer had sufficient taxes to pay for senior high school services, and no area school districts voluntarily took its students for high school.

 Economy

-At the northernmost point of the township lies Radio Plaza, which, bordered by Radio Plaza Street on the west, serves as home to Beasley Broadcast Group, and Salem Media Group's Detroit market headquarters, as well as Motower Multilink Corporation's 993 foot radio tower.
-WDTK, WLQV, WCSX, WMGC, and WRIF are all based out of Radio Plaza in Royal Oak Township.
+At the northernmost point of the township lies Radio Plaza, bordered by Radio Plaza Street on the west, which serves as home to Beasley Broadcast Group, and Salem Media Group's Detroit market headquarters, as well as Beasley subsidiary Motower Multilink Corporation's 993-foot radio tower.
+WCSX, WDVD, and WMGC transmit from Radio Plaza.
+WRIF is based at Radio Plaza but transmits from the TV 7 tower on West Ten Mile near the Lodge freeway.
+Salem's AM stations WDTK and WLQV are based at Radio Plaza but use separate transmitters located near the cities of Highland Park and Lincoln Park respectively.